We Tried 5 Countertop Composters

 Pros: Odourless; quiet motor; processes food quickly; no need to re-place microbes if instructions are followed well; creates actual compost as opposed to dehydrated food waste.

-Cons: Very expensive; bulky; can’t process many common waste types (such as eggshells, onion skins and root vegetables).
+Cons: Expensive; bulky; can’t process many common waste types (such as eggshells, onion skins and root vegetables).

 Lomi